Erruar/Saku-Overclock/README.md

 Distributed under the GPL-3.0 License.
 See `LICENSE.md` for more information.

 This application contains elements of [Collapse Launcher](https://github.com/CollapseLauncher/Collapse), which is licensed by [MIT license](https://github.com/CollapseLauncher/Collapse/blob/main/LICENSE), such elements **are marked** in the code as [Collapse Launcher](https://github.com/CollapseLauncher/Collapse) and **according to MIT license** contains full **MIT license** and code fragment authors and links.

 > [!IMPORTANT]
-> ## Copyright policy
+> ## Copyright Policy
-> **I allow the placement of releases of my application on external sources, external servers, but I am AGAINST completely copying the source code anywhere other than the forks of my application, and I am also against completely copying my Readme and placing it somewhere.
-I allow copying of my product to other sites ONLY WITH THE INDICATION OF ME AS THE AUTHOR IN THE TEXT.
-Everything else will be required to delete or resolve this issue.**
+>
+> You are permitted to distribute releases of my application on external platforms and servers.
+However, I do not permit the complete copying of the source code to any location other than forks of my application on GitHub.
+Similarly, the README should not be fully copied and placed elsewhere without my consent.
+If you choose to share my product on other sites, please ensure that I am credited as the original author in the text.
+Any other use that does not comply with these guidelines may require removal or further action to resolve the issue.

 > [!NOTE]
 > ### What is the best way to copy my app to your site?